TechDufus/techdufus.github.io/_posts/module-part-2.md

 ## In this post, we will be diving into a more advanced way of creating and structuring our PowerShell modules.

 If you haven't yet, please head over and check out my [How to organize your powershell functions into a module - Part 1](https://matthewjdegarmo.com/powershell/2020/07/28/how-to-organize-your-powershell-functions-into-a-module-part-1.html) post where we look into the bare necessities of creating a PowerShell module.
+The example module, public functions, and private functions used in this post will be the example **MyADUtils** module we used in the Part 1 post.

 Before we get into the details, I want to make this statement; There is no "best" way to create a module...